mahyaralizadeh/mission-to-mars/README.md

 Which month, on average, has the lowest atmospheric pressure?
 The highest?
 How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.

-Finally, the last step was to export our data as mars_table.csv To see the full code written to do this part check mars_data_challenge_part_2.ipynb
+Finally, the last step was to export our data as data.csv To see the full code written to do this part check part_2_mars_weather.ipynb

 # Summary